Regional French pastries (part 2)

 Fiadone is without a doubt the emblematic Corsican dessert!
 This pastry is mainly eaten in winter, since it is made from Brocciu (cheese found in Corsica).
 In the middle of summer, it can just as well be tasted, but with another cheese called la Brousse!
 We love Fiadone for the simplicity of its recipe and especially for the inimitable taste of lemony freshness… Fiadone is called differently depending on the geographical location in Corsica.
 To the south, the Fiadone becomes the Ambrucciata. (photo © Cuisine A Z)

-If you enjoyed this guide and want to dive more into the Gallic culture, our French blog will make reading and speaking French so satisfying !
+If you enjoyed this guide and want to dive more into the Gallic culture, my French blog will make reading and speaking French so satisfying !

 Comments are closed.